Turista838/Basic_Calculator_Android/README.md

 * Resources (drawables, layouts, values,...)
 * Events processing

 The StringTokenizer used in this project is not really required to do the calculations.
-Only added it to train with such Object.
+Only added it to train coding with such Class.